Affordable Homes End Homelessness

 We know what ends homelessness.
-The research is clear – homes people can afford, with equitable access and support if they need it – will end homelessness in the U.S. If we use the power we have as a community to advocate and organize to keep people housed, create new affordable homes for very low-income people, and invest in the well-being of each other, we can end homelessness.
+The research is clear — homes people can afford, with equitable access and support if they need it — will end homelessness in the United States.
+If we use the power we have as a community to advocate and organize to keep people housed, create new affordable homes for very low-income people, and invest in each others’ well being, we can end homelessness.

 Table of Contents